microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 # Running automated smoke tests locally

-Tests supports running on **Windows 10**, **MacOS Catalina** and **Ubuntu 18.04** machines.
+Tests support running on **Windows 10**, **MacOS Catalina** and **Ubuntu 18.04** machines.
 Use instructions respected to your machine type.
-Please, be aware that automated tests doesn't cover debugging cases on a real devices - only emulators/simulators.
+Please, be aware that automated tests don't cover debugging cases on real devices - only emulators/simulators.

 ## Prerequisites